macp3o/linux-tweaks/README.md

 Setting 5 allows several requests to be sent to the server over a single connection.
 This is faster than establishing separate connections for each request.

 Settings 6-7 forbid web workers.
-Web workers were freezing the desktop UI by accessing the diska ggressively everytime I opened additional tabs.
+Web workers were freezing the desktop UI by accessing the disk aggressively everytime I opened additional tabs.
 I initially faulted the disk cachet, but after troubleshooting, I found that web workers were running disk intensive tasks.
 After disabling web workers, Firefox became usable again.

 Setting 8 minimizes freezes to the UI after zooming in or out.